EmploymentPage address: http://www.mnsu.edu/international/f1employment.html

 - Employer/Organization Address

-- How employment relates to your program of study
+- How employment relates to your program of study (immigration officials may question you about this, be prepared to justify if the connection is not clear)

 OPT STEM Extension (17-month extension)